 Working with oil medium on canvas, board or paper.
 Practice in stretching canvas, preparing the ground and mixing paint.
 Course emphasizes the formal aspects of composition and the development of an expressive approach to subjects and themes.
 May be repeated for a total of 16 credits.
-Prerequisite: ART 101 or 102 or 103 or 105.
 (SFCC)